Why We Love Node.js (and You Should too!)

-Node.js has a vibrant and very active open source community which has produced many excellent modules to add additional capabilities to Node.js applications.
+Node.js has a vibrant and active open source community that has produced many excellent modules to add additional capabilities to Node.js applications.

 There are actually two parts to writing a simple Node.js application.

-While the majority of web hosts only offer Node.js Hosting on their VPS or Dedicated server plans, we’ve optimized our shared hosting servers for Node.js.
-We’ve even tested and documented our easy Node.js setup process so you can get down to business developing.
+While most web hosts only offer Node.js Hosting on their VPS or Dedicated server plans, we’ve optimized our shared hosting servers for Node.js.
+We’ve even tested and documented our easy Node.js setup process so you can get down to business development.
 Our ultimate goal is to deliver the fastest experience possible for both you and the visitors to your site.
 We understand that as a Node.js developer, you have specific goals you’re trying to achieve.
-Our hope is that our wide range of stable and speedy services will assist you in meeting your goals to their full extent.
+We hope that our wide range of stable and speedy services will assist you in meeting your goals to their full extent.
 We can help you balance the demands of your budget against the requirements of your web app.

 We believe that this product will firmly wedge into your workflow and greatly facilitate the performance in one way or another related to Node.js.
 It is accessible under cPanel → Software Section → Setup Node.js App.
-The selector comes with sleek user interface and suite of new tools to setup and manage Node.js for your web applications with ease.
+The selector comes with a sleek user interface and suite of new tools to set up and manage Node.js for your web applications with ease.

-Once you click on the Create Application button at the top right corner of the table with the currently created node applications, you would be easily able to create your Node.js application.
+Once you click on the button that says Create Application, located at the top right corner of the table with the currently created node applications, you would easily create your Node.js application.

 Each of our customers is different, and each has different needs.
-Since all our shared web hosting servers are utilizing by default the 8th branch of Node.js (8.11.2) in many cases the clients will require different branches and versions.
+Since all our shared web hosting servers are utilizing by default the 8th branch of Node.js (8.11.2), the clients will require different branches and versions in many cases.
 The Node.js Selector allows customers to choose the Node.js version that works best for them.
-The selector supports Node.js versions 6.x, 8.x, 9.x and 10.x.
+The selector supports Node.js versions 6.x, 8.x, 9.x, and 10.x.

 Here you can select the Development or Production mode of your application.

-Choose whether the application should be accessible on primary, addon or subdomain as well as if the application should be accessible from a subfolder or directly from the actual domain.
+Choose whether the application should be accessible on primary, addon, or subdomain and if the application should be accessible from a subfolder or directly from the actual domain.

-It is important to note that the Node.js Selector can be used in CLI-only mode.
+It is important to note that you can use the Node.js Selector in CLI-only mode.

-When discussing Node.js, one thing that definitely should not be omitted is the built-in support for package management using the npm tool that comes by default with every Node.js installation.
+When discussing Node.js, something that definitely should not be omitted is the built-in support for package management using the NPM tool, which comes by default with each Node.js installation.
 One of the great things about Node.js is its enormous community which creates and publishes modules for almost every imaginable need.
-The amount of modules that are more than 600,000 in the Node Package Manager (npm) has risen with a significant growth.
+The amount of modules that are more than 600,000 in the Node Package Manager (NPM) has risen with significant growth.

-A full list of packaged modules can be found on the npm website, or accessed using the npm CLI tool that automatically gets installed with Node.js.
-The module ecosystem is open to all, and anyone can publish their own module that will be listed in the npm repository.
-A brief introduction to npm can be found in our npm beginner’s guide, and details on publishing modules in the npm Publishing Tutorial.
+You can find a complete list of packaged modules on the NPM website.
+You can also access it using the NPM CLI tool, which gets installed automatically with Node.js.
+The module ecosystem is open to everyone, and anyone can publish their own module that will be listed in the NPM repository.
+You can find a brief introduction to NPM in our NPM beginner’s guide and details on publishing modules in the NPM Publishing Tutorial.

 Already know the deal on Node.js?
 You might want to just jump right to how to start your new web hosting account with Node.js.
-Numerous companies have trusted Node in production of their applications and they’ve already experienced positive results.
-It is definitely worth following their example and trying to identify which of the problems you have can be solved with Node.js.
+Numerous companies have trusted Node in the production of their applications, and they’ve already experienced positive results.
+It is definitely worth following their example and identifying which of the problems you have can be solved with Node.js.
 Effects might outgrow your expectations.